Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

 where $B_{k}$ is the channel bandwidth, $P_i$ is the transmission power, $\sigma_{kt}^2$ is the noise level over spectrum $\ch_{kt}$ (captured by the common spectrum quality $q_{kt}$), and $ |{H}_{i,kt}|^2 $ is the channel gain of SU $i$ over spectrum $\ch_{kt}$ (captured by the user-specific channel coefficient ${h}_{i,kt}$).

-By (\ref{eq:utility}) and (\ref{eq:capacity}), the SU's utility (over a spectrum) is essentially a joint function of the common spectrum quality, user-specific channel coefficient, and user preference.
-For notational convenience, we will write the utility as $ {v}_{m,kt} \triangleq g_m\big(q_{kt}, {h}_{m,kt}, \alpha_{m,kt} \big) $ and $ {u}_{n,kt} \triangleq g_n\big( q_{kt}, {h}_{n,kt}, \alpha_{n,kt} \big)$.
+By (\ref{eq:utility}) and (\ref{eq:capacity}), an SU's valuation (over a spectrum) is essentially a joint function of the common spectrum quality, user-specific channel coefficient, and user preference.
+For notational convenience, we will write it as $ {v}_{m,kt} \triangleq g_m\big(q_{kt}, {h}_{m,kt}, \alpha_{m,kt} \big) $ and $ {u}_{n,kt} \triangleq g_n\big( q_{kt}, {h}_{n,kt}, \alpha_{n,kt} \big)$.
 In general, the spectrum quality, user-specific channel coefficient, and user preference change randomly across time and frequency.
 For simplicity, the following assumptions are used in our work.

 \begin{assumption} The spectrum quality, user-specific channel coefficient (of every SU), and user-preference (of every SU) are all $ \textrm{i.i.d.} $ across time and channels. \end{assumption}